The laptop does not start and says bootmgr is missing. Bootmgr is Missing or Compressed - what to do? Checking BIOS boot devices

 exit

-However, in most cases of this error, the user himself is to blame, and he is also able to fix the problem on his own.
+However, in most cases of this error, the user himself is to blame, and he is able to fix the problem on his own.

 Method 1